 The old abandoned saw mill Years ago when I was out picking mushrooms, I stumbled upon an abandoned saw mill in the woods.
 I remember that I didn't find that much mushrooms, but instead the saw mill became a dear place I often visit.
 Each time I'm there, something has changed.
 The elements are breaking it down, while the woods are coming closer and are almost embracing the building now.
 I love to be here and draw accompanied with the resounding silence of the nature.

-The old abandoned saw mill I. Charcoal and dry pastell on paper, 30x40 cm.
+The old abandoned saw mill I. Charcoal and soft pastell on paper, 30x40 cm.

 The old abandoned saw mill II.
-Charcoal and dry pastell on paper, 30x40 cm.
+Charcoal and soft pastell on paper, 30x40 cm.

 The old abandoned saw mill III.
-Charcoal and dry pastell on paper, 30x40 cm.
+Charcoal and soft pastell on paper, 30x40 cm.
+SOLD

 The Old and the New.
 Acrylic on panel, 15x10 cm.
 SOLD